andrewlee977/andrewlee977/README.md

 I'm currently looking for an opportunity to apply my business and technical backgrounds to continue building end-to-end data driven applications that solve business problems.
 I want to build applications that scale.
 This is my passion.

-📚  I recently graduated from Lambda School's Data Science program (Graduated August 2021)
+📚  I graduated from the Data Science program at Bloom Institute of Technology (formerly Lambda School) in August 2021

 🏒  Fun Fact: I played collegiate ice hockey and won the PAC-8 tournament my senior year!
 We beat San Jose State, Arizona State, and Boise State to clinch the title